Magpie Hill Solar Farm

 Project Updates

-Locals joined the Mint team to learn more about the proposed Project, meet members of the Project team, ask questions and share their feedback.
-Thank you to everyone who took the time to share feedback and local insights regarding the Project.
-This early input helped to inform the Project’s Scoping Report and identify the key environmental, social and economic matters to be considered as part of the SSD assessment process.
+In February, the Mint team held four community drop-in sessions in Tarago and Bungendore, providing an opportunity for locals to learn more about the Project, meet the team, ask questions and share feedback.
+Thank you to everyone who took the time to contribute local insights.
+This early input has helped inform the Scoping Report and identify the key environmental, social and economic matters to be assessed.

 Community consultation is an essential component of the SSD process.
 Throughout the preparation of the EIS and assessment process, there will be multiple opportunities for community members and stakeholders to contribute their feedback, share local insights, and highlight potential environmental or social impacts for consideration.